 What is the Bybit exchange?
-It’s the latest and greatest cryptocurrency derivatives margin trading platform, established in March 2018.
-It’s headquartered in Singapore and has offices in Hong Kong and Taiwan.
+A well-known cryptocurrency derivatives margin trading platform, established in March 2018.

 - How to deposit and withdraw on Bybit

 - Bybit margin trading: how to set leverage

 The exchange prides itself on delivering multilingual online support to its customers and is committed to delivering a transparent and efficient trading experience.

 At the time of this writing, the products on the platform include BTC/USD, BTC/USDT, ETH/USD, EOS/USD, and XRP/USD perpetual contracts.
 A perpetual contract resembles a traditional futures contract in many ways.
 Its main difference, however, is that it doesn’t have an expiry date.
 Hence, traders are allowed to hold their positions for as long as they need to.